Alan Cozzalio: Vietnam (1967–1972)

-Cozzalio arrived in Vietnam in December 1967, Đồng Tâm Base Camp and was assigned to an air cavalry reconnaissance unit (D Troop, 3rd Squadron, 5th Cavalry Regiment) attached to the 9th Infantry Division.
+Cozzalio arrived for first time in Vietnam in December 1967, he was deployed to the Bearcat Base in Đồng Nai province and was assigned to an air cavalry reconnaissance unit (D Troop, 3rd Squadron, 5th Cavalry Regiment) attached to the 9th Infantry Division.
 The unit wore yellow scarves and white Stetsons, evoking the uniform of prior-era horse cavalry units.
-Cozzalio wore a complete 1860s cavalry uniform on special occasions.
-He flew with the "Warwagon Scouts", for eight months before being reassigned to fly Huey Cobra gunships.
+Cozzalio served as a “War Wagon” pilot, flying the small, two-man OH-6 light observation helicopters—nicknamed Loaches—used for low-level reconnaissance and rapid engagement.
+In his second tour, he flew Huey Cobra gunships.

 Recognizing his exceptional skills as a pilot and inspirational leadership, the units' commanding officer put Cozzalio in charge of the Crusader gunship platoon.